abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### Proving results by axioms/rules of inference

-Let's examine the above formula, stating that $p → q$ is the same as $¬p ∨ q$.
+Let's examine the formula, stating that $p → q$ is the same as $¬p ∨ q$.

 ![Hilbert formula](../05_logic/hilbert_formula.svg)